PP-Module for MDM Agent

 FAU_ALT_EXT.2 This SFR requires the MDM Agent to use a trusted channel defined by FTP_ITC_EXT.1 in the Base-PP to transmit data about its own behavior to the OE.

-FAU_GEN.1/AGENTThe Base-PP defines FAU_GEN.1; this PP-Module iterates the SFR to use the same audit mechanism to generate audit records for the MDM Agent’s behavior.
+FAU_GEN.1/AGENTThe Base-PP defines FAU_GEN.1; this PP-Module iterates the SFR to use the same audit mechanism to generate audit data for the MDM Agent’s behavior.
 It may alternatively allow the TSF to generate its own audit trail, which does not impede the MDF from enforcing its own security functionality.

 FAU_SEL.1/AGENTThis SFR requires the TSF to have the ability to limit the auditable events it generates for MDM Agent functionality.
 Since this applies exclusively to MDM Agent functionality, it does not conflict with the Base-PP events which must always be audited.